muzikovam/naucse.python.cz/lessons/git-en/basics/index.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-*„On branch master”* refers to so called branches, we'll get back to that later.
+*“On branch master”* refers to so called branches, we'll get back to that later.
-*„Initial commit”* means that there is no revision stored yet.
+*“Initial commit”* means that there is no revision stored yet.
-And *„nothing to commit”* says that there are no files to be saved and versioned in the directory.
+And *“nothing to commit”* says that there are no files to be saved and versioned in the directory.

 ## First revision